RALSA with R Markdown

 ```

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R
+Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

 The first part of the document is the yaml header that instructs R Markdown on what the document type is, how to structure it, what is the title, date, and so on.
 Note the code chunks that start with ```{r...} and end with ```.
 These instruct R Markdown to perform computations, modify the outputs, present tables and graphs, etc. That is, these take data, compute on it and store the results like objects for further use.
 The plain parts of the text are actual text that will be displayed in the final compiled document.
 All lines that start with hashtags (#) are headings which will be displayed in the compiled document.
 Please refer to the RStudio’s introductory guide to R Markdown.
 There are many other resources available on the Internet on any of the topics related to R Markdown.